brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Rythym Section**

+A training montage revenge flick that slowly transforms into a pretty thrilling action movie.

 **Bloodshot**

 “I don’t mind the scars, I just don’t like the stories they tell.”
 With a time-to-tanktop of just under 5 minutes, you know from the jump this will be a new Diesel vehicle.
 This movie had it all: underwater tai-chi, weightlifting, Guy Pierce, and a drinking competition to hone in on Vin’s favorite shot.
 Of course, as a Chinese-financed movie, there’s no blood or sex or skeletons.
 Also why didn’t they put that one guy’s eyes in his head instead of on his chest?!